ElieSDK/LinkedIn-Job-Skills-Extraction-Clustering/README.md

 # LinkedIn Job Postings Skill Extraction & Clustering

-This project contains a small workflow for analyzing LinkedIn job posting data.\
+This project contains a workflow for analyzing LinkedIn job posting data.\
-It focuses on cleaning job descriptions, extracting technical skills, and grouping similar roles using a simple clustering approach.
+It focuses on cleaning job descriptions, extracting technical skills, and grouping similar roles using a clustering approach.

 ## Overview